NationsAnarchy/language-tutor-assistant-frontend/README.md

 ### Multi-Tab Detection

-Uses the `BroadcastChannel` API (Chrome 54+, Firefox 38+, Safari 15.4+):
+Uses a **heartbeat protocol** over the `BroadcastChannel` API (Chrome 54+, Firefox 38+, Safari 15.4+):

+- Every tab broadcasts its unique ID every 800ms
+- Each tab maintains a `Set<string>` of all active IDs it has heard from
+- If no heartbeat from an ID within 2500ms, it's automatically removed (handles tab crashes gracefully)
-1. When a second tab opens, both tabs show a full-screen overlay
+- When ≥1 other tab is detected, a full-screen overlay blocks the app content
-2. User clicks "Use this tab" on the one they want to keep
+- User clicks **"Use this tab"** to elect the current tab as the active one
-3. The elected tab dismisses the overlay; the other tab stays blocked
+- The elected tab dismisses the overlay; other tabs stay blocked and ask the user to close them

-4. The user closes the blocked tab
+This is more reliable than a simple counter — it correctly handles 3+ tabs, rapid open/close, and tab crashes without getting stuck.

 ### Error Handling